benjisidi/haven/adventure-9-towards-the-duskspire.md

 The party are ambushed by a **Frost Giant**!
 A bolder rolls down the side of the ravine they are traversing and blocks the path.
 A huge figure extricates itself from where it was hidden in the side of the mountain and begins to attack...

+**New Session: Recap**

-### **Scene 6: White Dragon Monastery**
+> ​	**Scene 6: White Dragon Monastery**

 A sect of white dragonborn monks worship an ancient white dragon.
 They have no need for food and do not age, and have been here since the armies of yore marched through the pass.
 They can give the players some lore and supplies if they need them.
-In particular they tell the players to seek the entrance in the volcano's heart and give them the significance of the puzzles they will find on the other side (the entrance to the polytopic fortress). **Aishi** presides over the monastery and will give twister the pentagonal device and kaleidoscopic key.
+In particular they tell the players to seek the entrance in the volcano's heart and give them the significance of the puzzles they will find on the other side (the entrance to the polytopic fortress). **Ashira** presides over the monastery and will give twister the pentagonal device and kaleidoscopic key.

+**Torvald's Dream**

+Torvald finds himself on a misty, cobbled street in Aleph, in the early hours of the morning.
+A hunched, robed figure hobbles towards him leaning on a stick.
+Contrasting with his posture, a greatsword is strapped across his back.
+A scarred, one-eyed face looks up at Torvald from beneath his hood.

+> "Who am I, my son?
+>
+> "And who are *you*"?
+>
+> Warrior, yes, but when did my wisdom become the idea that you can solve everything with the edge of a spade? *Smacks Torvald with walking stick*
+>
+> You are a protector, granted, but you can protect your comrades from a great deal more than violence, young man.
+You can shield them from sorrow, from hatred, even from themselves.
+You can save best them from violence by preventing violence from occurring at all.
+To do this you must grow, you must learn.
+How can you expect to protect others if you have not yet mastered yourself?
+Observe.
+Listen.
+Think.
+Reach for your weapon only as a last resort.
+But when you do, do so decisively.

 Other names: